terilenard/dias-kuksa-firewall-doc/source/cloud.rst

 Grafana can be access via a web browser on *http://<local-ip>:3000*.
 The default login username is *admin* and default login password is *admin*.

+To view the data saved in InfluxDB in Grafana, a new *Panel* must be created.
+To extract all logs, under *Query* tab, modify the query statement as _SELECT * from logs_.
+After that modify the *Panel Options*